Fabiola of Belgium: Activities

-After the death of Queen Elisabeth, in November 1965, Queen Fabiola became the honorary president of Queen Elisabeth Music Competition.
+After the death of Queen Elisabeth, in November 1965, Queen Fabiola became the honorary president of the Queen Elisabeth Music Competition.
 Queen Fabiola attended the elimination rounds and the finals of each session.

 During the 1990s, the Hospital Saint-Pierre in Brussels was important in matters around AIDS.
 Queen Fabiola visited them in 1993 and embraced a patient.
-She was one of the first public figures to do this.
+She was one of the first royal and public figures to do this.

-In September 1993, she became the president of the King Baudouin Foundation, established in 1976 to mark the twenty fifth anniversary of King Baudouin's reign.
-The foundation's purpose is to improving the living conditions of the population.
+In September 1993, she became the president of the King Baudouin Foundation, established in 1976 to mark the twenty-fifth anniversary of King Baudouin's accession.
+The foundation's purpose is to improve the living conditions of the population.

-Queen Fabiola also founded the Social Secretariat of the Queen with the purpose to answering many requests for help.
-She has supported study programmes aimed at prevention and treatment of dyslexia among children.
+Queen Fabiola also founded the Social Secretariat of the Queen with the purpose of answering many requests for help.
+She has supported study programmes aimed at the prevention and treatment of dyslexia among children.

-She established Queen Fabiola Fund for Mental Health.
+She established the Queen Fabiola Fund for Mental Health.
 The foundation's purpose is to help people with mental problems.
 During her entire life, she devoted herself to causes such as young women prostitution, human slavery and people with disabilities.
 Queen Fabiola received several humanitarian awards in her lifetime and was awarded the Ceres Medal in 2001 by the UN Food and Agriculture Organization.

-Every year, Queen Fabiola attend the Summit on Economic Progress of Rural Women at the Palais des Nations in Geneva.
-The purpose of the summit is to create a movement of first ladies to respond to the call for help from the deprived women in the third world.
+Every year, Queen Fabiola attended the Summit on Economic Progress of Rural Women at the Palais des Nations in Geneva.
+The purpose of the summit is to create a movement of first ladies to respond to the call for help from the deprived women in the Third World.